Pattern-Projects/JavaMini-FileDecriber/README.md

 # JavaMini-FileDecriber
-Describe a file on system using java functionality
+Describe a file on system using java functionality.

+This is using the java.io.File class.